Alois-xx/MemAnalyzer/README.md

 		   -dtn N               Dump top N types by object count.
 Default for N is 20.
 		   -dstrings N          Dump top N duplicate strings and global statistics.
 Default for N is 20.
 		   -live                If present only reachable (live) objects are considered in the statistics.
 Takes longer to calculate.
-		   -gc xxx or ""        Force GC in process with id or if xxx is not a number it is treated as a command line substring filter.
-E.g. -forceGC GenericReader will force a GC in all generic reader processes.
-Use "" as filter if you use -process to force a GC in all executables.
+		   -gc xxx              Force GC in process with id or if xxx is not a number it is treated as a command line substring filter.
 		   -process xxx.exe     (optional) Name of executable in which a GC should happen.
 Must contain .exe in its name.
 		   -o output.csv        Write output to csv file instead of console Examples